 - Now, you can drag the dark crop handles to resize the container shape.
 Similarly, you can use the selection handles to resize and reposition the picture fill.
 However, we suggest that you do not just drag and resize the selection handles yet since there are more options available, and we discuss these options next.

 - Reposition the picture within the shape: Do you want to show a particular portion of the picture fill that may not be visible clearly by default?
-Look again at Figure 3, above and you will notice that only part of the woman's face is visible within the shape.
+Look again at Figure 3, above and you will notice that only one child's figure is entirely visible within the shape.
 To counter this problem, place your cursor anywhere in the middle of the shape away from the edges so that your cursor changes to a four-headed arrow as shown in highlighted in red within Figure 4.

 Figure 4: Cursor changes to four-headed arrow